devesh1994/aws-resource-alerting-automation/README.md

 The framework also knows the maximum DB connections per instance type:

 Instance Type	Max Connections
 db.m5.large	    683
 db.r5.large	    1000
-db.m5.xlarge	1365
-db.r5.4xlarge	4000
-db.r6g.2xlarge	3000
-db.t3.small	45
-db.t3.medium	90
-db.r6g.16xlarge	6000
+=

-This is used to calculate:

-Critical connection threshold
+This is used to calculate: Critical connection threshold/Warning connection threshold

-Warning connection threshold

 Automatically, based on % levels.